-- Initiate HP CPR and continue appropriate BLS Interventions while applying the cardiac monitor without interruption to chest compressions. - Determine cardiac rhythm and defibrillate if indicated.
+- Initiate HP CPR and continue appropriate BLS Interventions while applying the cardiac monitor without interruption to chest compressions. - Note: Automatic compression devise may only be used for non-traumatic cardiac arrest. - Determine cardiac rhythm and defibrillate if indicated.
 After defibrillation, immediately began HP CPR.
 Begin a two (2) minute cycle of HP CPR. - Obtain IV/IO access. - BLS airways should be maintained during active CPR.
 Endotracheal intubation is the advanced airway of choice if BLS airway does not provide adequate ventilation.
 Establish advanced airway per ICEMA Reference #11020 - Procedure - Standard Orders without interruption to chest compressions. - Utilize continuous quantitative waveform capnography, for the monitoring of patients airway, the effectiveness of chest compressions and for possible early identification of ROSC.
 Document the waveform and the capnography number in mm HG in the ePCR.